 While this material is considered relatively safe to handle, contact with skin and inhalation of vapors should be avoided.
 Immediate washing with ordinary soap and water is effective in cleansing should skin contact occur.
 For eye contact, rinse thoroughly with a copious amount of water and consult a physician.
 For additional health and safety information, consult the Material Safety Data Sheet, which is available upon request.

 Mixing Adhesive

-This adhesive is a single-component epoxy and no mixing is required.
+- This adhesive is a single-component epoxy and no mixing is required. - Acetone can be added to thin the adhesive when necessary.